Frequently Asked Questions

 How can my organisation join the scheme?

 Academic staff, technicians or librarians can register for access to our online platform here.
-If you’re the first member of staff to register from your institution, you’ll be asked to read and accept the license agreements with our archive partners on behalf of our institution.
+If you’re the first member of staff to register from your institution, you’ll be asked to read and accept the terms of the license agreements provided by our archive partners on behalf of your institution.
 Any colleagues and students who register after this will then have access.
-You can email s.osullivan@kingston.ac.uk for any further queries.
+Please email s.osullivan@kingston.ac.uk with any further queries.

 What is your recommended workflow?